Discrimination and Pensions - key card

 - The Equality Act 2010 prohibits direct discrimination and indirect discrimination on the grounds of a protected characteristic.

-- The protected characteristics listed in the Equality Act are sex, age, religion or belief, race, sexual orientation, gender, reassignments, marriage and civil partnership, and disability.
+- The protected characteristics listed in the Equality Act are sex, age, religion or belief, race, sexual orientation, gender reassignments, pregnancy & maternity, marriage and civil partnership, and disability.

 - With the exception of age, direct discrimination cannot be objectively justified, but indirect discrimination can be.

-- There are particular exemptions in the Equality Act that apply to pension schemes, notably in relation to age.
+- There are particular exemptions in the Equality Act and associated regulations that apply to pension schemes, notably in relation to age.